vwkd/science-math/src/statistics/average/mean/arithmetic/index.md

 - beware: often called mean, average!
 - median in arithmetic progression, e.g. 5 in 3, 5, 7
 - used when values don't differ widely
+- less influenced by small ones
+- more influenced by outliers